SolarisBravo/Arkham-RootConverter/README.md

 Forked from Enzio Probst's Mixamo converter.

+## Notes

+#### Files must end in '.fbx', NOT '.FBX' for batch conversion to work!
+Will be fixed at a later time.

 ## Installation
 * Download Blender 2.90 from https://www.blender.org/download/
 * Download this repository as a ZIP file